valancej/documentation/_pro/languages-frameworks/java.md

 WORKDIR /app

-# Copy the pom.xml into the container to install all dependencies
+# Copy the pom.xml into the image to install all dependencies
 COPY pom.xml ./

 # Run install task so all necessary dependencies are downloaded and cached in
-# the Docker container.
+# the Docker image.
 We're running through the whole process but disable
 # testing and make sure the command doesn't fail.
 RUN mvn install clean --fail-never -B -DfailIfNoTests=false

-# Copy the whole repository into the container
+# Copy the whole repository into the image
 COPY . ./
 ```